hairlesshobo/jack-tools/md/jack-scope.md

 interpolation increment is set using `/incr`, increment values less than one result in increasingly continuous trace paths.

-In hline the data block is resampled to the window size and each sample is is drawn as a greyscale horizontal line.
-If the sample rate is 48000, the block size is 2400, the window size is 800 and the image delay is 40 then each frame is a consecutive drawing of 1/25 of a second of the input signal.
+In hline mode the data block is resampled to the window size and each sample is drawn as an 8-bit greyscale horizontal line.
+If the sample rate is 48000, the block size is 2400, the window size is 800 and the image delay is 50 then each frame is a consecutive drawing of 1/20 of a second of the input signal.
+A block size of 1920 and window size of 640 and delay of 40 gives consecutive drawings at 1/25 of a second.

-    jack-scope -m hline -n 1 -b 2400 -w 800 -d 40 -p jack-play-7118:out_%d
+    jack-scope -m hline -n 1 -b 2400 -w 800 -d 50 -p jack-play:out_%d
+    jack-scope -m hline -n 1 -b 1920 -w 640 -d 40 -p jack-play:out_%d

 jack-scope can store the animation as a sequence of uncompressed ppm(5) image files.
 To request this use the *-f* option with the